ahmed-hamza-eita/E-Learning-app/README.md

-## E-Learning-app
+# E-Learning-app
    Using this app, you can create courses,quizzes and materials for the subject content and share them with students.

 ## Features
    ### For Instructor
        *Innstructor can create online courses
-       *Control for this course by creating quizzes,upload materials, set degrees for attendance of students and quizess *Chat with his students
+       *Control for this course by creating quizzes,upload materials,set degrees for attendance of students and quizess *Chat with his students

    ### For Students